bubdm/etlbox.docu/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 *Implicit data type conversions*:

 CreateTableTask will automatically try to convert the given data type into a type that your database actually understands.
-E.g., if you pass "DATETIME" as datatype for a column, and you want to create your table on a Postgres connection manager, CreateTableTask will automatically convert "DATETIME" into "TIMESTAMP".
+E.g., if you pass "DATETIME" as data type for a column, and you want to create your table on a Postgres connection manager, CreateTableTask will automatically convert "DATETIME" into "TIMESTAMP".

 *Adding your own data type conversion*